m-nasiri/tensorflow-2.0/Classify_my_own_images_using_cnn/README.md

     train and test data to model for training and evaluation.

     We used Keras an high level api form tensorflow 2.0 to build our sequentioal model.

+    `python extract_mnist_images.py` to extract MNIST dataset images to train and test folders.